 As arguably the biggest confectionary name in the UK, Cadbury has a lot to play for over the Easter period.
-Now under the umbrella of Mondelez International, Cadbury has for many years partnered with the National Trust for a country-wide Easter egg hunt, that frequently draws thousands of families to some of the country’s stately homes and parks.
+Cadbury has for many years partnered with the National Trust for a country-wide Easter egg hunt.
+This campaign frequently draws thousands of families to some of the country’s stately homes and parks.

-Yet last year the brand came under fire for removing the word Easter from its egg hunt advertising, drawing the ire of the Church of England which accused Cadbury and the National Trust of ‘airbrushing faith’ by removing any religious references from the celebration.
-A public outcry and tabloid press war followed, with even Prime Minister Theresa May weighing in on the debate, calling the move ‘absolutely ridiculous.’
+Yet last year the brand came under fire for removing the word Easter from its egg hunt advertising.
+It drew the ire of the Church of England.
+They accused Cadbury and the National Trust of ‘airbrushing faith’ by removing any religious references from the celebration.
+A public outcry and tabloid press war followed.
+Even Prime Minister Theresa May weighed in on the debate, calling the move ‘absolutely ridiculous.’

-Whatever your thoughts on Cadbury’s decision and the ensuing arguments, this demonstrates the precarious position of brands when trying to gauge public opinion and the need to judge carefully when considering the impact of campaigns.
-This year it seems that Cadbury and the National Trust have u-turned on the previous year’s position, showing themselves to be context aware and willing to respond to the demands of their customers.
+Whatever your thoughts on Cadbury’s decision and the ensuing arguments, this demonstrates the precarious position of brands.
+Businesses have to gauge public opinion and judge carefully when considering the impact of campaigns.
+This year it seems that Cadbury and the National Trust have u-turned on the previous year’s position.
+This shows them to be context aware and willing to respond to the demands of their customers.

 Wickes and having confidence in your offering

 Yet despite this trend, last year homeware store Wickes crafted a playful campaign that actually encouraged its customers not to spend their long weekend doing DIY.
-According to Marketing Week, the chain launched a ‘Buy Now, Do It Later’ sale, which encouraged customers to take advantage of the 15% off products over the Easter weekend but asked its audience to leave their at-home projects until another time.
+According to Marketing Week, the chain launched a ‘Buy Now, Do It Later’ sale.
+It encouraged customers to take advantage of the 15% off products over the Easter weekend but to leave their projects until later.

 Marketing Week emphasises that ‘the new approach was adopted in light of brand research showing that 85% of home improvers start a project over a bank holiday weekend, but only around half ever actually finish it.’
-Acting upon this research demonstrated Wickes’ confidence in its product offering, as by positioning itself as a trusted consumer partner, it was able to make the most of the peak in footfall and sales but paint itself as a reliable brand with its customers’ interests at heart.
+Acting upon this research demonstrated Wickes’ confidence in its product offering.
+It confidently positioned itself as a trusted consumer partner.
+Wickes were able to make the most of the peak in footfall and sales but paint itself as a reliable brand with its customers’ interests at heart.